Detective Chimp: Fictional character biography

 When first introduced, Detective Chimp was an ordinary, though intelligent, trained chimpanzee, who acted as a "helping mascot" for the local sheriff, after helping him to solve the murder of his chimpanzee trainer, Fred Thorpe.
 He could not speak, but could understand humans and make himself understood.
 Bobo, a smoker, is a member of Mensa, and had a long-standing partnership with four other detectives as the Croatoan Society.
 One of the other former members of the Society was the detective/superhero Ralph Dibny (Elongated Man).

 The Chimp's origin has been revamped and elaborated on several times since his initial Silver Age appearances.
-1989's Secret Origins (vol. 2) #40 credited the experimentation of a microscopic alien race with Bobo's intelligence.
+Secret Origins (vol. 2) #40 (1989) credited the experimentation of a microscopic alien race with Bobo's intelligence.
 This origin has since been retconned, notably in the Day of Vengeance six-part limited series.
 In the latter, it was shown that Bobo was captured in Gorilla City in 1953 by Fred Thorpe, who sought to train him for his carnival act: "Bobo the Detective Chimp".
 For the act, Detective Chimp was trained to answer some detective-related questions using a combination of signals and rewards, giving the illusion that he could "discover the deepest secrets of the public".
 Bobo formed a strong bond with Thorpe because Thorpe took care of him, and gave him a simpler life than in the jungle.
 The success of the act lasted until a trip to Florida, at which time Rex the Wonder Dog took him to the Fountain of Youth, where he gained the ability to speak to all living creatures, even humans, in their own language, as well as eternal youth.
 Rex's and Bobo's journey to the Fountain of Youth was originally depicted in the aforementioned DC Comics Presents #35, July 1981.
 The intelligence Bobo gained put a damper on the success of the sideshow act, and in at least one instance, he decided that a woman had in fact murdered her sister, and shared his insights with the local police.